SAT Exam Syllabus 2026: Check Section-wise SAT Syllabus

 Questions: 8-12

 The SAT Reading section is a part of the evidence-based Reading and Writing part of the SAT.
 It has a total of shorter passages each having 10-11 questions and there will be a total of around 56 questions in the section.
 Each question has four answer choices.
-The reading comprehension part is designed to evaluate candidates' ability to understand the meaning of different contexts and their associated terms with meaning and to comprehend written text.
+The reading comprehension part is designed to evaluate candidates' ability to understand the meaning of different contexts and their associated terms with meaning, vocabulary skills and ability to comprehend written text.

 Types of Questions in the Reading & Writing Test